-Stay informed of updates via Twitter or RSS, watch my videos on YouTube, or "Like" me on Facebook (just for fun, as I don't find time for Facebook).
+Stay informed of updates via RSS feed, Twitter or Facebook, watch my videos on YouTube or view my photos on Instagram.

-Ian's Shoelace Site has been on the Internet since May-2000.
-In the 16+ years since, many other websites have copied portions of this site, particularly the popular Shoe Lacing Methods.
+Ian's Shoelace Site has been on the Internet since Apr-2000.
+In the 18+ years since, many other websites have copied portions of this site, particularly the popular Shoe Lacing Methods.
 While there have been many legitimate articles and collaborations, there have also been many blatant copies of my website that have ripped off my diagrams and instructions without permission:

 If you see another website with shoe lacing methods, chances are they originated from Ian's Shoelace Site, the original (and the best!)